Optimization#

 The original paper uses KMeans as the clustering algorithm, minimum Variance for the inner-estimator and equal-weighted for the outer-estimator.
 Here we generalize it to all sklearn and skfolio clustering algorithms (Hierarchical Tree Clustering, KMeans, etc.), all portfolio optimizations (Mean-Variance, HRP, etc.) and risk measures (variance, CVaR, etc.).
 To avoid data leakage at the outer-estimator, we use out-of-sample estimates to fit the outer estimator.

-It supports all distance estimator and clustering estimator (both skfolio and sklearn)
+It supports all distance estimators and clustering estimator (both skfolio and sklearn)

 Example: